 Visitors are welcome Tuesday-Sunday from 10 AM-4 PM.
 Admission is $5 for adults, $4 for children 12 and under, free for children younger than three.
 The Center is closed on Mondays and federal holidays.

 Post a Review: Post your review on the business's Facebook page or Google Local Business.
-Your review will assist others in making informed choices.
+Your feedback helps others choose wisely.